Generic Name: prenatal multivitamin (pree-NATE-al muhl-tee-VYE-ta-min)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have stomach or intestinal problems (eg, colitis, Crohn disease, diverticulitis), pernicious anemia or other blood problems (eg, anemia, porphyria), bleeding problems (eg, hemophilia), liver problems, kidney stones, or peptic ulcer
+- if you have stomach or bowel problems (eg, colitis, Crohn disease, diverticulitis, ulcers), parathyroid or thyroid problems, or kidney stones

-- if you have had multiple blood transfusions
+- if you have blood problems (eg, porphyria, thalassemia) or you have had multiple blood transfusions

 How to use prenatal multivitamin: